 According to Livability.com Athens, Georgia was named the #1 music scene outside of Nashville, NYC, and LA.
 Woo hoo!
-Although most Athenians probably know about the music scene and history here, the Classic City is definitely worthy of this national recognition.
-I'm pretty pumped about the article, gives me some more support for my thesis...that pile of Athens info is getting rather large.
-There's a long and growing list of musicians that have called Athens home: B-52s, R.E.M., Widespread Panic, Randall Bramblett, Vic Chesnutt, Neutral Milk Hotel, Olivia Tremor Control, Elf Power, Pylon, The Drive by Truckers, Of Montreal, The Whigs, Packway Handle Band...the list goes on and on
+Although most Athenians probably know about the music scene and history here, the Classic City is definitely worthy of national recognition.
+There's a long and growing list of musicians that have called Athens home: B-52s, R.E.M., Widespread Panic, Vic Chesnutt, Neutral Milk Hotel, Olivia Tremor Control, Elf Power, Pylon, The Drive by Truckers, and Of Montreal just to name a few.

 With a long list of established musicians, Athens is home to some significant venues as well.
 Beginning with mid-century urban flight , historic theaters located in the urban core began to degrade as people shifted to the outskirts, and the big screen cinema followed.
 Many incredible theaters and venues have been lost due to disrepair or demolition to make way for "bigger and better" venues.
 Thankfully in recent years, there has been a resurgence in theater preservation.
-In Athens, Georgia we are lucky that most of our significant venues are still standing and celebrated.
+In Athens, Georgia most of the significant venues are still standing and celebrated.
 This post is dedicated to the venues that have set the stage for amazing performances by local Athens artists as well as those passing through.
-There are so many important venues in Athens; my list is just the tip of the iceberg.
+There are so many venues in Athens; this list is just the tip of the iceberg.

 The Georgia Theatre has a long history in Athens starting in 1889 as a YMCA facility.
 It has served the community as a Methodist church, Masonic temple, Sears and Roebuck, furniture store, movie theater, and finally a music venue.
 June 19, 2009, the Theater caught fire and the building was gutted.
 The Athens community and music lovers from all over came together to help raise money for the rebuild.